apehex/adspying/docs/installation.rst

 From sources
 ------------

-The sources for wild-moodule can be downloaded from the `Github repo`_.
+The sources for Wild Moodule can be downloaded from the `Github repo`_.

 You can either clone the public repository: